AutoNeural: Co-Designing Vision-Language Models for NPU Inference: Methodology

 \subsection{Cockpit AI and automotive applications}

-Modern automotive cockpits are evolving from traditional human-machine interfaces into intelligent multimodal assistants that understand both visual and textual contexts ~\cite{zhang2021pilot, kovalyov2024intelligent}.
+Modern automotive cockpits are evolving from traditional human--machine interfaces into intelligent multimodal assistants that understand both visual and textual contexts~\cite{zhang2021pilot, kovalyov2024intelligent}.
 Edge-deployed multimodal models enable diverse interaction scenarios critical for driving safety and user experience.
-These include real-time interpretation of dashboard indicators and warning lights with actionable recommendations based on vehicle sensor data.
-Scene understanding for navigation assistance under challenging conditions, such as nighttime or adverse weather when visibility is compromised, and interpretation of traffic signs and road conditions through external cameras help prevent navigation errors.
+These include real-time interpretation of dashboard indicators and warning lights, with actionable recommendations based on vehicle sensor data.
+Scene understanding supports navigation assistance under challenging conditions, such as nighttime or adverse weather when visibility is compromised, while interpretation of traffic signs and road conditions through external cameras helps prevent navigation errors.
 The system also supports analysis of documents captured via in-cabin cameras, multimodal interaction combining gesture recognition with voice commands for hands-free operation, and driver state monitoring to detect fatigue or anxiety and provide timely interventions through environmental adjustments.

 Unlike general-purpose VLMs, automotive cockpit AI faces stringent deployment constraints.
 Latency requirements demand responses within milliseconds to maintain driver attention and safety, while strict power budgets are dictated by vehicle electrical systems.
 Furthermore, cockpit deployments must maintain robustness across extreme environmental conditions including varying illumination from direct sunlight to nighttime darkness, temperature fluctuations ranging from sub-zero to high heat, mechanical vibration, and diverse user populations with different interaction patterns.
 These constraints necessitate NPU-native architectures that deliver consistent low-latency performance under quantized inference while maintaining high accuracy across automotive-specific visual and linguistic domains.